-Advanced First Aid and CPR (4590)
+Advanced First Aid and CPR (4590) Gr.
+11, 12 2nd Semester 5.5 Credit

-2nd Semester

 This class is a great opportunity for students to become involved in and enhance their community.
 Through this class, students will work toward Red Cross certification in pediatric and adult CPR, along with becoming AED certified for pediatrics and adult.
 Each student will also be First Aid certified through the Red Cross upon successful completion of the course.
-There is a supplemental fee associated with this course.
+There is a supplemental fee associated with this course and it will be applied to your Blackbaud Tuition Management account.

-Weight Training I/II (4580)
+Weight Training I/II (4580) Gr.
+10, 11, 12 | 1st or 2nd Semester | .5 Credit